 You can purchase any brand of Chromebook from any store or online site.
-We work closely with two educational vendors that can provide products that we've personally tested, are robust for school use, and can be purchased at a slight discount.
 We've also partnered with the La Cañada Flintridge Target store to set up Chromebook displays for you to get hands-on experience with the devices so you can try before you buy.

 What if you'd like to try out a Chromebook in-person (while supporting a local business and saving some time and fuel)?
 Our local La Cañada Flintridge Target store always has a selection of Chromebooks in stock, and we've worked with them to set up a display station featuring two HP models (other models may be available, but not on display).

 If the price you see for an in-store Chromebook is more than what you see on target.com, the store will match the online advertised price.

 If your desired model is out of stock, you can purchase in-store and our local LCF Target will ship the Chromebook to your home for free.

 LCF Target will match Amazon, Walmart, and Best Buy prices for products sold through their respective sites (not 3rd-party vendors that sell through those sites).

 We highly recommend purchasing an insurance policy on your new Chromebook (and you can also purchase insurance on an older device, too!)
 The cost is reasonable and covers all types of damage, both accidental and mechanical.
 Read more here: https://www.cpscentral.com/k12/4656/

 2. You may choose to shop elsewhere, but please follow these recommendations on basic specifications: